google/diff-match-patch/README.md

    * Apply a list of patches onto plain text.
 Use best-effort to apply patch even when the underlying text doesn't match.
    * [Patch Demo](https://neil.fraser.name/software/diff_match_patch/demos/patch.html)

-Originally built in 2006 to power Google Docs, this library is now available in C++, C#, Dart, Java, JavaScript, Lua, Objective C, and Python.
+Originally built in 2006 to power Google Docs, this library is now available in C++, C#, Dart, Java, JavaScript, TypeScript, Lua, Objective C, and Python.

 ### Reference